yohann69/Calendar/README.md

 ## 📜 To do:
 🏁 Started - Create a nice UI (with the w11 design codes) for the login page<br />
 🏁 Started - Make the website responsive<br />
-🏁 Started - Display a help section in the login page<br />
 ⬛ Decipher the ICS file to be able to interpret it and display it in the calendar<br />
 ⬛ Create a nice UI (with the w11 design codes) for the calendar page<br />
 ⬛ Automatically add colors for the different lessons<br />